The Good Shepherd

-In this week’s text, Jesus refers to himself as the Good Shepherd who, “lays down his life for the sheep.”
+In our Gospel reading, Jesus refers to himself as the Good Shepherd who, “lays down his life for the sheep.”
 I confess that my idea of a good shepherd is one who wipes out the whole pack of harassing wolves.
 I want Rambo, not a shepherd who suffers and dies.

 Sacrificial systems always need more victims.

 So, when Jesus is speaking of sheep, he is speaking of real victims being prepared for real slaughter by an insatiable, carnivorous system that feels like a whole pack of hungry wolves, especially if you happen to be a sheep.
 Living with that fear has a way of not only terrorizing your soul, it also makes you paranoid that everyone you meet is a wolf in sheep’s clothing.